KallSidd/GraphEnergy/docs/getting_started.rst

 Getting Started
 ===============

-This page details how to get started with GraphEnergy.
+This page details how to get started with MonteCarlo.